In one of our previous articles, we talked about Google AMP. Today, let’s dive deeper and explore AMP ads.

 What are AMP or AMPHTML Ads?

 AMP ads (aka AMPHTML ads) are faster and lighter ads that publishers can run in the place of traditional HTML ads.
-These ads are capable of loading as fast as the rest of the AMP page (≈1 second).
+They can load as fast as the rest of the AMP page (≈1 second).

 AMP ads work similarly to standard HTML ads.
-The process involves 3 steps:
+The process involves 4 key steps:

-- Publishers insert an ad slot through the amp-ad tag and define which ad network/SSPs they want to use.
+- Publishers insert an ad slot through the amp-ad tag and define which ad network/ SSP they want to use.

-- AMP runtime (a piece of JS code that controls the implementation of AMP elements and manages resource loading) sends an ad request to the ad network to retrieve the ad.
+- The AMP Runtime (a piece of JS code that controls the implementation of AMP elements and manages resource loading) sends an ad request to the ad network/ SSP to retrieve the ad.